-The vaccine antigens and toxin constructs will be formulated with the potent adjuvant CAF01, from Statens Serum institute, or SSI.
+The vaccine antigens and toxin constructs will be formulated with the potent adjuvant CAF01, from SSI.
 CAF01 is a cationic liposomal formulation.
 The hallmark for CAF01 is its ability to induce CD4+ T-cell responses, especially Th1 cells and Th17 cells after parenteral vaccination with strong antibody response.
 CAF01 has been used in other vaccine programs undergoing clinical testing (with tuberculosis and chlamydia indication) and has an attractive safety and immunogenicity profile.

 Figure 25: In vivo test of 4-COMBO vaccine with two different adjuvant systems.
-Statistical significance was calculated with Welch's t test (p-values <0.05 were considered significant).
+Abscess sizes are presented as area under the curve for individual mice and mean with standard deviation.
+Statistical significance was calculated with Welch's unpaired two-tailed t test.
+P-values <0.05 were considered significant.

-We formulated four well-performing constructs in a combination vaccine (4-COMBO) together with adjuvant CAF01.
-The vaccine candidate was tested for protection in an abscess mouse model of infection using S. aureus USA300 for challenge.
-The 4-COMBO together with CAF01 induced clearly significant protection.
+We formulated four well-performing antigens in a combination vaccine (4-COMBO) together with adjuvant CAF01.
+The vaccine product candidate was tested for protection in an abscess mouse model of infection using S. aureus USA300 for challenge.
+The 4-COMBO together with CAF01 induced clearly significant protection when compared to mice having received adjuvant alone (p-value <0.0001).
 We also tested the 4-COMBO when formulated with another clinical stage adjuvant (oil-in-water emulsion).
-While this formulation also demonstrated significant protection, the formulation with adjuvant CAF01 showed clearly significant (p-value < 0.0001) level of protection (see Figure 25 above).
+While this formulation also demonstrated significant protection when compared to mice having received only the adjuvant (p-value 0.0399), the formulation with lead adjuvant CAF01 showed better performance in this challenge model (see Figure 25 above).

-EVX-B1 will combine the four constructs and the toxoid fusion protein to reach five recombinantly expressed constructs with fusion and single proteins, comprising a total of eight antigens formulated with CAF01.
+EVX-B1 will include six EDEN-predicted antigens, either as single or fusion proteins.
+Furthermore, the toxoid fusion protein will be included.
+EVX-B1 will therefore comprise a total of eight antigens expressed as five protein constructs and formulated with CAF01.
 All constructs are engineered to be proprietary to Evaxion.